ntanh1999/nextflow/README.md

 ### Parameters
 #### --reads
 - The path of the reads FASTQ files.
+- Multiple files can be specified using the usual wildcards (*, ?), in this case make sure to surround the parameter string value by single quote characters.
 #### --assembly
 - The path of the assembly FASTA files.
+- Multiple files can be specified using the usual wildcards (*, ?), in this case make sure to surround the parameter string value by single quote characters.
 #### --adapter
 - The path of Illumina adapters (Default 'adapters/TruSeq3-PE-2.fa').
 - Use absolute path.